 We communicate almost exclusively through emails and newsletters posted online.

 Yes.
 We have a scholarship fund from several sources – The Student Assistance Foundation, Captial City Optimists, Kiwanis Club, Alumni Scholarship fund, fundraising efforts, private donations and concession sales.
 Applications deadline is September 1st.
 Talent based scholarships are offered for currently enrolled students.
-Auditions for these scholarships are the first weekend of May.
+Auditions for these scholarships are the last weekend in April.

 All students should enter and exit from the Lawrence Street door at the back of the theatre.
 The classes are held in various locations in the building and in our studio (328 N.Fuller Ave).